JuliusGlob/SwiftUI-Recipes/readme.md

 ## Sections:

-Lists: Diferent approaches on using lists, diferent applicacionts and appearencce modifiers
+- Lists: Diferent approaches on using lists, diferent applicacionts and appearencce modifiers

-Grids&Stacks: Different uses on Grids and Stacks to adjust views to diferent devices
+- Grids&Stacks: Different uses on Grids and Stacks to adjust views to diferent devices

-Gestures: Diferent implementations on how to handle images to add diferent features
+- Gestures: Diferent implementations on how to handle images to add diferent features

+## Planed Sections(to add):
+- Data Flow
+- Graphics, Shapes, Paths and Effects
+- Navigation
+- XcodePreviews
+- Sheets
+- Pickers
+- Maps
+- UIKit and SwiftUI Interoperability
+- Testing
+- SwiftUI and MVVM
+- SwifUI and CoreData
+- SwiftUI and Firebase